-- 3.18 For the purposes of management commentary, information is regarded as free from error and as a faithful representation if it is 'supportable'.
+3.18 For the purposes of management commentary, information is regarded as free from error and as a faithful representation if it is 'supportable'.
 Information is supportable if it faithfully represents factually-based strategies, plans and risk analysis, for example.
 Details of measurement uncertainty represent important information.
 "Investors require sufficient information to assess the extent of the uncertainty surrounding the information to enable them to make a judgment regarding the extent to which they will rely on that information.
 [Management commentary] should include a cautionary note to ensure that uses are made aware of areas of uncertainty; this is likely to be particularly important for forward-looking information.
-It is also important for management to explain any material assumptions relating to forward looking information."29 - 3.19 While climate change-related disclosure practices and standards are developing, the CCRF recognizes that not all relevant information can be completely disclosed in such a way that is free from error.
-Where information is incomplete or has been prepared under conditions of uncertainty, the nature and degree of omissions, errors and uncertainty shall be clearly explained in the statement of conformance (paragraph 2.22) in qualitative or quantitative terms. - 29 IASB Discussion Paper on Management Commentary, 2005, paragraphs 75 - 76.
-Note that December 2010 IFRS Practice Statement on Management Commentary is the most recent pronouncement, but text from the 2005 Discussion Paper is included here as useful guidance and does not conflict with the Practice Statement.
+It is also important for management to explain any material assumptions relating to forward looking information."29

+3.19 While climate changerelated disclosure practices and standards are developing, the CCRF recognizes that not all relevant information can be completely disclosed in such a way that is free from error.
+Where information is incomplete or has been prepared under conditions of uncertainty, the nature and degree of omissions, errors and uncertainty shall be clearly explained in the statement of conformance (paragraph 2.22) in qualitative or quantitative terms.

-The enhancing characteristics
+The enhancing characteristics30